Nazanin Afshin-Jam: Film work

 Afshin-Jam participated, together with eight other women's rights activists, in the documentary film Honor Diaries which explores the issues of gender-based violence and inequality in Muslim-majority societies.
 Her personal story was featured alongside those of the other activists, all of whom are working to combat gender prejudice that is embedded in honor-based societies.

 She also took on the role of 'Shaggy Chick' in Scooby-Doo 2: Monsters Unleashed, where Matthew Lillard's face was attached to her body using CGI during a gag involving magic potions.

 Music

 Afshin-Jam's debut album, Someday was released in April 2007 by Bodog Music.
 It spans many different music genres, including world music influenced by Alabina.

 Several of Afshin-Jam's songs have made the Top 30 and Top 40 charts.
-Her debut single, "I Dance 4 U" charted at #20 in the Music Week - Commercial Pop Top 30 Club Chart (a music video for the song has been released).
+Her debut single, "I Dance 4 U" was charted at #20 in the Music Week - Commercial Pop Top 30 Club Chart (a music video for the song has been released).
 Afshim-Jam's single "Someday" has been climbing the FMQB Top 40 chart in the U.S. and is currently at #7.
 Her new single "I Do" reached #39 on the Billboard Chart in adult contemporary music.
 A Christmas single "On Christmas Day" has also made the charts, ranking #59 on the ACQB chart.
 The proceeds from the song are contributed to the Stop Child Executions Campaign.